You take the time to write a really good blog-post.

 I recommend this book to anyone who wants to learn how to create a successful Blog and market content like a pro.
 Joe Pulizzi doesn’t hold anything back.
 He shares everything he’s used to build his 6 Figure+ Business.

-Fun Fact: I’ve used a lot of the tips from his book to write this post.
+Fun Fact: I’ve used a lot of the tips from his book to become better at writing my blog posts.

 Basically, the nicer you are to people in your community, the more likely they are to return the favor.